Last update: March 12, 2021

 Sanofi routinely publishes key protocol details on clinical trial registries such as clinicaltrials.gov and full protocols and statistical plans are also shared at the time of publication of study results.

-Due to the exceptional nature of the COVID-19 pandemic, we will make available our phase 2b and phase 3 protocols before each phase begins.
+Due to the exceptional nature of the COVID-19 pandemic, we will make available our protocols before each phase begins.
+Read more on the protocol for our new phase 2 here.

 Where are Sanofi’s clinical trials being held and where can I learn more?